mcornick/clilol/docs/clilol_status_get.md

 ### Options

 ```
+  -a, --address string   address whose status to get (default "mcornick")
   -h, --help             help for get
   -i, --id string        ID of the status to get
-  -u, --username string   username whose status to get (default "mcornick")
 ```

 ### Options inherited from parent commands